fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <p><b>Bastion Host</b> is a instance in public subnet that handle the communication between internet and one or more EC2 instance in a private subnet via ssh.</p>

 <p style="text-align: justify;"><a href="https://docs.aws.amazon.com/vpc/latest/userguide/vpc-sharing.html"><b>VPC sharing</b></a> <em> allows multiple AWS accounts to create their application resources into shared and centrally-managed Amazon VPCs.
 To set this up, the account that owns the VPC (owner) shares one or more subnets with other accounts (participants) that belong to the same organization from AWS Organizations.
 After a subnet is shared, the participants can view, create, modify, and delete their application resources in the subnets shared with them.
 Participants cannot view, modify, or delete resources that belong to other participants or the VPC owner.
-You can share Amazon VPCs to leverage the implicit routing within a VPC for applications that require a high degree of interconnectivity and are within the same trust boundaries. </em></p>
+You can share Amazon VPCs to leverage the implicit routing within a VPC for applications that require a high degree of interconnectivity and are within the same trust boundaries.
+If is necessary to restrict access for a specific instance so the consumers cannot connect to other instances in the VPC the best solution is to use PrivateLink to create an endpoint for the application.
+The endpoint type will be an interface endpoint and it uses an NLB in the shared services VPC</em></p>

 <p><b>Route 53</b> <a href="https://digitalcloud.training/amazon-route-53/">[1]</a><a href="https://medium.com/@kinnarisutaria9/getting-started-with-amazon-route-53-e10f93165a6a">[2]</a><a href="https://digitalcloud.training/aws-content-delivery-and-dns-services/">[3]</a>: </p>